daijucug/3D-Human-Pose-Estimation-Notes/README.md

 ### Supervised Method

 - Weakly-Supervised
-  - Depth、Point cloud、Mesh、GAN、Reprojection the 3D to 2D
+  - Depth, Point cloud, Mesh, GAN, Reprojection the 3D to 2D
 - Semi-supervised
   - Reprojection the 3D to 2D
 - Self-Supervised